1Marc/marcgrabanski.com/src/pages/articles/2008-07-15-cakephp-ajax-quick-save-jquery/index.md

 })
 ```

-This adds a button called, "Quick Save" to each form on the page where a @div@ with @class="submit"@ exists (you may want to switch this to the id of the form you want to add quick save to).
-Then It also attaches a click event to the button that submits the form via the "jQuery Form Plugin":http://malsup.com/jquery/form/.
+This adds a button called, [Quick Save" to each form on the page where a @div@ with @class="submit"@ exists (you may want to switch this to the id of the form you want to add quick save to).
+Then It also attaches a click event to the button that submits the form via the "jQuery Form Plugin](http://malsup.com/jquery/form/).
 In a few simple steps, we've created a quick save feature that saves your data whenever you want without leaving the page.